 Authorships play an essential role in an academic career.
 The goal of the GSPP is to support and secure the authorships and scientific contributions of young researchers.
 To this end, the GSPP will in future develop a voluntary commitment based on the DFG guidelines on good scientific practice.
 The voluntary commitment is intended to supplement the provisions of the Supervision Agreement for doctoral students.

 On January 13, 2021, the 15th Faculty Council of the Faculty of Science decided to establish the Good Scientific Practice Panel.
 At least one scientist per institute is to be recruited as representative for the panel.
-Please contact Dr. Susanne Hollmann if you are interested in a collaboration or if you need advice!
+Please contact Dr. Susanne Hollmann if you are interested in a collaboration.

 Prof. Dr. Patrick O'Brien (Institute of Geosciences)

 Prof. Dr. Andreas Taubert (Institute of Chemistry)

 Prof. Dr. Annegret Thieken (Institute of Environmental Science and Geography)

 Dr. Susanne Hollmann (Moderation, Contact: firstname.lastname@example.org)